Optical aberration: Monochromatic aberrations

 Although defocus is technically the lowest-order of the optical aberrations, it is usually not considered as a lens aberration, since it can be corrected by moving the lens (or the image plane) to bring the image plane to the optical focus of the lens.

 In addition to these aberrations, piston and tilt are effects which shift the position of the focal point.
 Piston and tilt are not true optical aberrations, since when an otherwise perfect wavefront is altered by piston and tilt, it will still form a perfect, aberration-free image, only shifted to a different position.

 Chromatic aberrations

+Comparison of an ideal image of a ring placed at the optical axis (1) and ones with only axial (2) and only lateral (3) chromatic aberration.

 Chromatic aberration occurs when different wavelengths are not focussed to the same point.
 Types of chromatic aberration are: